 Custom Speech provides tools that allow you to visually inspect the recognition quality of a model by comparing audio data with the corresponding recognition result.
 From the Speech Studio, you can play back uploaded audio and determine if the provided recognition result is correct.
 This tool helps you inspect quality of Microsoft's baseline speech-to-text model, inspect a trained custom model, or compare transcription by two models.

 In this document, you learn how to visually inspect the quality of Microsoft's baseline speech-to-text model, and/or custom models that you've trained .
 You also learn how to use the online transcription editor to create and refine labeled audio datasets.

 Follow these instructions to create a test:

-- Navigate to Speech-to-text > Custom Speech > Testing.
+- Navigate to Speech-to-text > Custom Speech > [name of project] > Testing.

 - Click Add Test.

 - Select Inspect quality (Audio-only data).
 Give the test a name, description, and select your audio dataset.

 - Select up to two models that you'd like to test.

 After a test has been successfully created, you can see how a model transcribes the audio dataset you specified, or compare results from two models side by side.